DarkAssassin23/Server_Connect/README.md

 - As of version 3.2, this software also has support for connection names to include hyphens
   - Ex. `vpn-server`
+- As of version 4.0, this software now pulls updates directly from the GitHub releases page.
+All users on version 3.2.1 or earlier will either need to run the `upgrade` command to update to 3.2.2 before running another `upgrade` to upgrade to version 4.0

 ---------